 - Red Food Color

-You definitely need a candy thermometer to make these treats.
-To make the candy you simply add water, sugar and white corn syrup and bring to a hard crack stage which is 300 degrees F. This does take some time, but make sure you watch your thermometer constantly.
+Step 1.
+You definitely need a candy thermometer to get an accurate temperature to make these treats.
+To make the candy, you simply add water, sugar, and white corn syrup to a medium-sized saucepan and bring it to a hard crack stage which is 300 degrees F. This does take some time, but make sure you watch your thermometer constantly.
 This is not a good time to go put a load of laundry, so hang out in your kitchen while this sugar syrup cooks.
 Maybe put on some holiday music?

-Pour your colored and flavored syrup onto a 13 x 9 parchment-lined cookie sheet and spread close to the edge.
+Step 3.
+Pour your colored and flavored syrup onto a 13 x 9 parchment-lined cookie sheet and spread it close to the edge of the pan with a spoon.
 Let the candy sit for at least four hours to harden.

-Once the candy is hardened sprinkle with powdered sugar, then put a piece of parchment or wax paper on top of the powdered sugar layer and flip the hard sheet of candy over.
-Remove the parchment paper and sprinkle more powdered sugar on top.
+Step 4.
+Once the candy is hardened, use a sifter or a small strainer and sprinkle the top of the candy with powdered sugar, then put a piece of parchment or wax paper on top of the powdered sugar layer and flip the hard sheet of candy over.
+Remove the parchment paper, pull it off from the edge, and sprinkle more powdered sugar on top of the sheet of candy.

+Step 5.
 Now for the fun part.
-Grab a heavy-duty spoon and tap on the candy sheet to break into small pieces.
-This is my favorite part of making this candy.
+Grab a heavy-duty spoon or the edge of a mallet and tap on the candy sheet to break it into small bite-sized pieces.
+My favorite part of making this candy is to see the fun shapes.

-The final step is packaging up the candies.
-My favorite way is to put the candies in decorative mason jars with a red ribbon.
-These jars look pretty sitting on a holiday table or you can seal with the lid and give them as gifts.
+Step 6.
+The final step is packaging up the candies in an airtight container.
+But, my favorite way is to put the candies in decorative mason jars with a red ribbon.
+These jars look pretty sitting on a holiday table or you can seal with the lid and give them as a sweet gift.

 The great thing about making this Cinnamon Rock Candy is that it leaves your kitchen smelling like….cinnamon!